Emergency Contact

 While the Options Analysis and detailed planning for the main dam upgrade continues, Seqwater has identified an opportunity to undertake early strengthening works to the dam wall.
 The Staged Strengthening work will deliver enhanced safety benefits ahead of further structural upgrades being assessed as part of the North Pine Dam Improvement Project.

 The Staged Strengthening project will involve installing post-tensioned anchors vertically through sections of the dam wall and into the rock foundation below the dam.
-Post tensioned anchoring is an industry-accepted strategy to enhance the structural stability of dams and will ensure the dam can withstand more extreme floods, should this occur prior to the long-term upgrade is complete.
+Post tensioned anchoring is an industry-accepted strategy to enhance the structural stability of dams and will ensure the dam can withstand more extreme floods, should this occur prior to the long-term upgrade.

-Subject to project approvals, work on the staged strengthening could commence in 2025.
+Work on the staged strengthening is expected to commence in 2025.

 North Pine Dam Improvement Project timeline - staged strengthening